yeohkc1995/Ship-Detection-SAR-202306/README.md

 DSN:

 * When implementing the DSN on m2 mac, torch.device is set to MPS and num_workers set to 0.
 Change the values to suit individual needs.
-* Relative file paths not used.
-Change accordingly.
 * Generate bounding box data and training data using Dataset Preparation.ipynb